Deluxe (band): Biography

 Deluxe was discovered by the band Chinese Man in 2007 in Aix-en-Provence, where they were performing on public streets.
-Deluxe started as 3 childhood friends who were passionate about music, and eventually became a group of five after adding Soubri and Pepe to the lineup in 2007.
-In December 2010 the band met a singer/rapper named Liliboy with whom they collaborated, and eventually added to the band's lineup full-time.
+Deluxe started as 3 childhood friends, guitarist Pierre Coll, bassist Simon "Kaya" Caillat and drummer Vianney "Kilo" Elineau who were passionate about music, and eventually became a group of five after adding saxophonist and keyboardist Sacha "Soubri" Bertocchi and percussionist Clément "Pepe" Barba to the lineup the same year.
+In December 2010 the band met a singer/rapper named Elisa Pascale Poublan aka "Liliboy" with whom they collaborated, and eventually added to the band's lineup full-time.
 With the addition of Liliboy, the band became a more successful live act in France and other nearby European countries.
 The band lists their influences as "Beat Assailant, The Roots, General Elektriks, Cannonball Adderley, Matthieu Chedid, Gainsbourg and many more".
 Their live performances are characterized by using many different instruments and working each one into the mix.
 "Rhodes, guitar, bass, horns, you can expect a really complete live music experience when you see us on stage."

 They have moustaches for a symbol—all the boys have moustaches and Liliboy usually wears a moustache-shaped skirt.
+During the COVID-19 pandemic, Deluxe recorded an album of live songs selected from previous albums and performed from their homes during the isolation and released it as En Confinement in July 2020.